 Figure 5.
-Radar base reflectivity from the French Météo-France operational mosaic on 14 October at (a) 21:35 UTC, (b) 23:00 UTC and on 15 October at (c) 02:00 UTC and (d) 05:05 UTC.
+Radar base reflectivity from the French operational mosaic on 14 October at (a) 21:35 UTC, (b) 23:00 UTC and on 15 October at (c) 02:00 UTC and (d) 05:05 UTC.
 Red arrows with triangle arrowheads show the axes of continuous convective cell renewal and the movement of individual cells shown by radar.
-Dashed lines "A" and large red arrowheads indicate "P" recall the northeastwards movement location of the convective system ahead Albera Massif and the eastern slopes of the Pyrenees, respectively.
-Locations of CF1 and CF2 are indicated by bold black frontal symbols.
+Dashed lines and large red arrowheads indicate the northeastwards movement of the convective system ahead of CF2.